DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####JavaScript
 JavaScript is a relatively simple, special-purpose programming language for running small programs directly on web pages, within the web browser.
 JavaScript is very popular for common tasks such as checking whether all fields of a web form have been filled in, or for building websites that behave like software applications (such as web mail services).
 Despite its name, JavaScript is unrelated to the more complex programming language Java.

-#####JPEG or JPG (Joint Photographic Experts Group)
+#####JPEG
-A file format used for digital images.
-The JPEG format is primarily intended for photographs and full-color artworks.
-Unlike the GIF format, the JPEG format has a rich color palette of millions of colors, but it also compresses data through reduction of visual details, resulting in a (often barely visible) loss of image quality.
-For full-color images, the JPEG format nevertheless yields better results, with smaller file sizes, than the GIF format.
+Acronym for Joint Photographic Experts Group, and also known as JPG.
+JPEG is a file format used for digital images, and particularly suitable for photographs and full-color artworks.
+The JPEG format has a rich color palette of millions of colors, but it also compresses data through reduction of visual details, resulting in a loss of image quality.
+In practice however, this loss of quality is often invisible to the human eye.

 ###K